mercer/leather-handbags/README.md

 - [x] external sonar configuration for sonar-runner gradle plugin
 - build the deployable artifact
 - add build info into the artifact
+- sonar-mysql and sonar data outside of containers

 Questions
 -----------